 After a hearty AL-Fresco breakfast served out on the patio, you will have a choice of Rock Pigeon shooting over sunflowers from a hide, using decoys and pigeon magnets, or depending on the flight line coming to the fields, it’s often possible to shoot flighting Rock Pigeons & Doves, these can be very challenging! as they fly into the fields from about 11:00am where they spend the next 3-4 hours wheeling around the sunflower stubble fields, before flying back to the distant mountains from 2:00pm until 4:00pm.
 Rock pigeons fly in Partridge like coveys from between six feet off the ground to three hundred feet up.
-NB: A good pair of sunglasses, is recommended as wing shooting against a pale blue sky can tire the eyes very quickly.
+NB: four seasons shooting holidays recommends a good pair of sunglasses, as wing shooting against a pale blue sky can tire the eyes very quickly.

 Guinea fowl wing shooting in South Africa